October 13, 2025

 Perfect For

-11. Stormboard - Best for Voting & Decision Making
+11. Stormboard: Best for Voting and Decision Making

 Stormboard brings the physical sticky note experience online and adds AI to help organize your ideas.
 Think digital sticky notes with smart grouping features.